-Because their incapacity to exercise consent makes them vulnerable, prospective participants for emergency research are owed special ethical obligations and protection commensurate with the risks involved.
+Because their incapacity to make decisions puts them in vulnerable circumstances, prospective participants for emergency research are owed special ethical obligations and protection commensurate with the risks involved.
 Their welfare should be protected by additional safeguards, where feasible and appropriate.
-These might include:additional scientific, medical or REB consultation; procedures to identify prospective participants in advance so that consent may be sought prior to the occurrence of the emergency situation; consultation with former and prospective participants; and special monitoring procedures to be followed by data safety and monitoring boards.
+These might include: additional scientific, medical or REB consultation; procedures to identify prospective participants in advance so that consent may be sought prior to the occurrence of the emergency situation; consultation with former and prospective participants; and special monitoring procedures to be followed by data safety and monitoring boards.

-In keeping with the principle of Justice, those who lack the capacity to consent on their own behalf must neither be unfairly excluded from the potential benefits of research participation, nor may their lack of capacity to consent be used to inappropriately include them in research.
-REBs and researchers should be aware of these ethical considerations and seek to find a balance between them for the benefit of prospective participants who lack capacity to consent (see Chapter 4).
+In keeping with the principle of Justice, those who lack the capacity to decide on their own behalf must neither be unfairly excluded from the potential benefits of research participation, nor may their lack of decision-making capacity be used to inappropriately include them in research.
+REBs and researchers should be aware of these ethical considerations and seek to find a balance between them for the benefit of prospective participants who lack decision-making capacity (see Chapter 4).

 As indicated in Chapter 1, Respect for Persons and Concern for Welfare entails particular ethical obligations to individuals in vulnerable circumstances.
 Such obligations often translate into special procedures to promote and protect their interests.
 This may include the development of consent materials that are appropriate to the cognitive and communication abilities of prospective participants.
-Articles 3.9, 3.10 and 3.11 describe special procedures for research involving individuals who lack the capacity to consent on their own behalf.
+Articles 3.9, 3.10 and 3.11 describe special procedures for research involving individuals who lack decision-making capacity.

 Application The decision of authorized third parties should be based on their knowledge of the prospective participants, and on consideration of the prospective participants’ welfare.
 The third parties should not be in a position of conflict of interest when making their decision.